DavidGilinsky/NightWatcher/README.md

 - Example configuration and parser utilities
 - Support for remote control via a configurable TCP control port
 - Threaded reading with timeout and health monitoring
+- Health status (site.sqmHealthy) is checked after unit information retrieval; readings are only taken if the device is healthy
 - Extensible for additional sensors and site data

 ## Directory Structure
-- `sqm-le/` �� C library for SQM-LE device communication
+- `sqm-le/` — C library for SQM-LE device communication
 - `parser/` — Generic string parsing utilities
 - `config_file_handler/` — Library for reading/writing/deleting config files
 - `db_handler/` — Library for RRDTool-based database management